 1. Lawyers can help your agreement get approved.

 Even if you and your future ex-spouse have agreed to terms for the divorce, your agreement must still be finalized in court in order for the divorce to be legal.
-Having an attorney assist you with the paperwork and with drafting your written agreement can greatly increase your chances of having the divorce approved right away and decrease the liklihood of future issues.
+Having an attorney assist you with the paperwork and with drafting your written agreement can greatly increase your chances of having the divorce approved right away and decrease the likelihood of future issues.

 An attorney can also review the agreement after you have drafted it to check for any issues or things you may not have considered.
 This can make the process go more smoothly and ensure that you are not losing any legal rights through your agreement, missing any important issues or provisions or creating potential problems which may result in having to return to court in the future.